namhyunglee/namhyunglee.github.io/_docs/cv/eng.md

 ## Miscellaneous

-- Military Service: in the Republic of Korea Navy, retired as Lieutenant Jr, Jul.
+- Military Service: in the Republic of Korea Navy, retired as Lieutenant Jr., Jul.
 2000--Jun.
 2003.